-Confidence and trust is something you have to work towards on drawing out from your subjects.
+Confidence and trust is something you have to work towards drawing out from your subjects.

 Shoot lots of different people, experiment, make mistakes and have fun with it!

-I hope my 3 little tips helps (:
+I hope my 3 little tips help (:

-PS: Bambi Cantrell has one of the best lessons I’ve ever came across in working with non-models.
+PS: Bambi Cantrell has one of the best lessons I’ve ever come across in working with non-models.